The two-clock problem in population dynamics: Introduction

-This equation and generalizations thereof \cite{powell_growth_1956,lebowitz_theory_1974,pigolotti_generalized_2021} have hitherto formed the basis for our understanding of population growth in real time, connecting the $n$-picture with the $t$-picture.
-In this paper, we provide a unifying framework for the two pictures that considerably generalizes the Euler-Lotka equation and allows us to convert various questions posed in one (such as computing growth rates) into the other.
-Our reasoning is thermodynamically flavored and proceeds by analyzing the fluctuations in intergeneration times across lineages.
-Due to their cumulative nature, these fluctuations cannot be neglected even in the long run: they fundamentally shape the large-scale behavior of a population.
-Nevertheless, they exhibit large-scale patterns that eventually give rise to predictable behavior.
-This is similar to thermodynamical systems such as an ideal gas, where the random movement of individual molecules is responsible for deterministic macroscopic phenomena such as pressure.
-We capitalize on this analogy to describe the $n$-picture and the $t$-picture in terms of two thermodynamical ensembles that turn out to be equivalent, drawing a parallel to the well-known equivalence between the microcanonical and canonical ensembles in statistical mechanics.
+Our framework is based on ideas from thermodynamics and statistical physics and proceeds by analyzing the fluctuations in generation lengths across lineages.
+Differences in generation lengths accumulate over time and these cannot be neglected, even in the long run: they fundamentally shape the behavior of a population.
+Nevertheless, the large-scale patterns exhibited by these fluctuations eventually give rise to predictable behavior.
+This is similar to thermodynamical systems such as an ideal gas, where the random movement of individual molecules, which is unpredictable on a microscopic level, is responsible for macroscopic phenomena such as pressure and temperature.
+We capitalize on this analogy and describe the $n$-picture and the $t$-picture in terms of two thermodynamic ensembles that turn out to be mathematically equivalent.
+This equivalence allows us to derive a systematic way to convert questions from one picture into the other, and formally resembles the well-known equivalence between the microcanonical and canonical ensembles in statistical mechanics.